 In the first movie, one of the the plot devices is that if all the tablet's pieces weren't all in place, the magic didn't work.
 Why, when Larry was being chased (or, indeed, at any point in the film when he was given pretty much free reign over the tablet) didn't he just turn one of the pieces around, and get rid of the bad guys while they're inanimate objects?

-Well, I don't know about you, but when I'm being chased by FREAKING AL CAPONE, it's kind of hard for me to think rationally.
+Well when being chased by FREAKING AL CAPONE, it's kind of hard for someone to think rationally.

 He had a long period where, at the villain's own insistence, he had nothing to do but think about how the tablet worked.

 Near the end of the second movie, when Amelia is trying to put the tablet into the door, there's a moment where several pieces of the tablet are off, so it doesn't fit in the door at first.
-I assumed that meant that, after the magic was activated by an intact tablet, it stayed in effect until sunrise.
+It could be assumed that meant that, after the magic was activated by an intact tablet, it stayed in effect until sunrise.

 There are quite a few indications that the tablet is only required for the transformation itself, at sundown, and that once that happens the effects endure, with or without the tablet, until sunrise.
 This explains not only hown the pieces can be removed with no ill effects to Amelia (above) and how she can fly in between New York and Washington DC (way above) regardless of where or what condition the tablet is in.